MOST READ STYLE

-The COVID-19 virus has so far sickened more than 460,000 people in nearly every country worldwide, according to a March 26 report by the World Health Organization and those numbers are unfortunately likely to increase.
+The COVID-19 virus has so far sickened more than 1.5 million people in nearly every country worldwide, according to a April 10 report by the World Health Organization and those numbers are unfortunately likely to increase.
 The pandemic has completely changed our lives with authorities across the globe asking their citizens to remain at home.
 This, of course, has taken a toll on businesses the world over.

 With many luxury companies either manufacturing or sourcing raw materials from China, Italy, and France, the pandemic has caused enormous disruptions in supply chains.
 This, in combination with reduced demand, has heavily impacted retail sales and profits, causing many fashion outlets to close their brick-and-mortar stores.
 And in countries such as France and Italy, that are currently on lockdown, and where the fashion industry employs millions of people, companies have also had to close down factories and halt production.